anduwh/orderAPI/README.md

 ### GET

-Get a specific cart by its userId.
+Get a specific cart of an user based on the user's token given as parameter.

 **Return codes**: